nativefier/nativefier/API.md

 --title-bar-style <value>
 ```

-(macOS only) Sets the style for the app's title bar.
+*[New in 7.6.4]* (macOS only) Sets the style for the app's title bar.
 See more details at electron's [Frameless Window](https://github.com/electron/electron/blob/master/docs/api/frameless-window.md#alternatives-on-macos) documentation.

 Consider injecting a custom CSS (via `--inject`) for better integration.
 Specifically, the CSS should specify a draggable region.
 For instance, if the target website has a `<header>` element, you can make it draggable like so.